sturmk/GEMSGUI/README.md

 git clone https://<your_github_token>@github.com/gemshub/GEMSGUI.git && cd GEMSGUI
 mkdir -p build && cd build && cmake .. && make
 ```
-To start the gemsgui-app client, check the path to folder containing Resources (after the -s key of gemsgui-app), and then execute it:
+To start the gem-selektor client, check the path to folder containing Resources (after the -s key of gem-selektor), and then execute it:

 ```
 cd App
-./gemsgui-app -d -s /home/<your_user>/git/GEMS-Reaktoro/GEMSGUI -u /home/<your_user>/git/GEMS-Reaktoro/Data/Library/Gems3
+./gem-selektor -d -s /home/<your_user>/git/GEMS-Reaktoro/GEMSGUI -u /home/<your_user>/git/GEMS-Reaktoro/Data/Library/Gems3
 ```

 Note that the resources folder, e.g. /resources/projects/, should contain GEMS projects folders similar to those in /home/<your_user>/GEMS-Reaktoro/Data/Library/Gems3/projects for GEM-Selektor installation.
 Note: The folder "Data" in GEMS-Reaktoro must be created once, before starting GEMSGUI first time.